Cybersecurity Regulations

 Because much of the Department of Defense’s data resides on contractors’ networks, the DoD has implemented several regulations to help safeguard the data and protect the systems that store and transmit the data.

-NOTE: DoD cybersecurity regulations do NOT apply to contractors that supply strictly commercial-off-the-shelf (COTS) products or sell products to the DoD under the micro-purchase threshold.
+NOTE: DFARS cybersecurity regulations do NOT apply to contractors that supply strictly commercial-off-the-shelf (COTS) products or sell products to the DoD under the micro-purchase threshold.
+Add: DFARS cybersecurity regulations are only applicable to defense contractors that process, store, and/or create controlled unclassified information (CUI).
+See FCI/CUI tab for additional information.
+FAR clauses 52.204-23/25 apply to ALL federal contractors.

 The NCMBC and the I3C are not representatives of the DoD or the CMMC Accreditation body.
 This website is meant to be a community resource for cybersecurity compliance information.